I lived in Japan almost a year and a half, and my life has been changed forever by that amazing experience.

 I had no idea where to shower and was a little embarrassed, so I ended up volunteering to let my Japanese roommate shower first.
 I figured that way I could see which area was wet when she got out so that I would know where I was supposed to be showering.

-Rather than let someone else go through the same confusion, I will explain a little bit of Japanese bathing etiquette for you.
+Rather than let someone else go through the same confusion, I will explain a little bit of Japanese bathing etiquette to you.